NET-ZERO SUPPER CLUB

 The years I have spent researching the climate, tech and financial sectors, pouring myself into event agendas and creating innumerable knowledge networks, clusters and consortiums have equipped me with a certain skill set, and some leverage and I want to spend that professional currency on an issue that is incredibly important to me.
 I will be collaborating with a succession of climate tech professionals in Paris and Stockholm, and together we will bring our combined global network to The Climate Change Project Net-Zero Supper Club.

-My Rolodex and experience aside, my role in this equation, is to be discerning, useful and a good timekeeper.
-I have my own philosophy about what defines a purposeful supper club.
 Meaningless start-up slang will also be avoided.
 At all costs.
-All things plastic, infantilising and frivolous in general, be they items or ideas will also be avoided.
+All things plastic, infantilising and frivolous, be they items, ideas or narratives will also be avoided.
 At all costs.

 These supper clubs are not for show.
 We are not bringing people together to speak in monologues.
 Climate breakdown is serious business and we will continue to treat it as such.
 All gatherings are local.
 The only person taking flights to and from Stockholm, Paris and London will be our Editor.
 The menu will be vegan and local.
 The flights will be offset.
 Not because we believe that offsetting is the answer to all things environmental or otherwise, but because offsetting when done right, is the only environmentally effective tool currently available to airline passengers committed to reducing the carbon footprint of their business travel.